icons8/plugins-docs/docs/plugins.md

   <img width="auto" height="auto" src="/public/1.10_Remover.png">
 </p>

-Get images without backgrounds, but with the original image size and quality:
+Get images without backgrounds, but with the original image size and quality.
+Keep in mind that Background Remover works with images up to 5MB:

 <p align="center">
   <img width="auto" height="auto" src="/public/1.9_Remover.png">
 </p>

 <br>
-In case you want to use Background Remover outside of Figma, we also have a [web app]((https://icons8.com/bgremover) with the same functionality.
+In case you want to use Background Remover outside of Figma, we also have a [web app]((https://icons8.com/bgremover) with the extended functionality.